 If it’s any of the above then think of a better reason or walk away now.

-But if you’ve got mid to long term objectives to grow market share, change attitudes and behaviour, sustain and deepen brand awareness and affinity, develop an engaged community or open up innovative new digital sales channels then the sooner you can start producing entertaining, relevant, regular original digital content the better.
+But if you’ve got mid- to long-term objectives to grow market share, change attitudes and behaviour, sustain and deepen brand awareness and affinity, develop an engaged community or open up innovative new digital sales channels then the sooner you can start producing punchy, entertaining, relevant, regular, shareable, responsive, topical original content the better.

 2. Do your stakeholders have balls of steel?